 10.

 Jira is not a bad tool.
 It can model almost any process a software team has invented in the last twenty years, and at very large scale it is often the only option that fits.
-The reason teams leave is rarely a missing feature.
-It is the accumulated weight of using a tool that was built for configurability above all else.
+Teams leave because of the accumulated weight of a tool built for configurability above all else, not a missing feature.
+Here is how the realistic alternatives stack up.

 What "Better Than Jira" Actually Means

-Before evaluating tools, it helps to be honest about what you want from the switch.
+Before evaluating tools, be honest about what you want from the switch.
 Most of the time the answer falls into one of three buckets.

 Linear

 Linear is the default modern alternative to Jira and the one most product teams pick in 2026.
 It is a local-first issue tracker built around the opinion that a clean default workflow beats infinite configuration.
-Issues, projects, cycles, and triage are first-class citizens.
-The keyboard shortcuts cover almost everything.
-The app loads in under a hundred milliseconds because the data is already on your machine.
+Issues, projects, cycles, and triage are first-class.
+The keyboard shortcuts cover almost everything, and the app loads in under a hundred milliseconds because the data is already on your machine.

 Shortcut